mesgjs/mesgjs/docs/Mesgjs-Text-And-Numbers.md

 * `@c @d :label`
-  * Each of these three words is a regular-style word (`@` and `:` may appear in an operator-style word, but cannot start one).
+  * Each of these three words is a regular-style word (`@` and `:` may appear in an op-word, but cannot start one).
 * `thx-1138` is also a *regular*-style word (it contains a special character, but doesn't start with one and doesn't contain any *terminating* special characters).